Fiji has new government after three parties form coalition | Politics

 - Fiji

+He said Rabuka would become the new prime minister of Fiji under the deal, and a "strong and united coalition government" was a Christmas present to the people of Fiji.
+Television broadcaster FBC said the new coalition government would hold 29 seats in parliament, and Fiji First would hold 26 seats.

 A Pacific trade and transport hub with a population of 900,000, including a sizeable Indian ethnic group, Fiji had a history of military coups until the constitution was changed in 2013 to remove a race-based electoral system.
-Bainimarama, who came to power in a 2006 coup, won democratic elections in 2014 and 2018.
+Bainimarama, who came to power in a 2006 coup, won democratic elections in 2014 and 2018 by appealing to the Indian community as well as indigenous Fijians, but there had been growing criticism of punitive media laws and pressure on the judiciary.

+Bainimarama's government had withheld funding to the University of the South Pacific since 2020 after a dispute.
+Steven Ratuva, director of the Pacific studies centre at the University of Canterbury, said a new government was a "great opportunity for more progressive reform in Fiji which will have broader implications for the Pacific region, given Fiji's position as the regional, economic, political and communications hub".

+"For the people of Fiji, it's like a big burden has been unloaded off their collective consciousness after 16 years of Bainimarama rule," he added.
+"Bainimarama's government has been accused of authoritarianism, vindictiveness, patronage, suppression of freedom of expression and nepotism all clothed and disguised under merit, efficiency, multiculturalism and inclusion."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)